Manage commerce catalogs

 • Ensure that the selected field has the Facet and Use cache for nested queries settings enabled.

 • If your catalog hierarchy has many availability channels, the value of the Product SKU field links each variant to the availability channels it’s available in.
-Select a field whose value is also contained in items of the availability object type in which this variant is available.
+Select a field whose value is also contained in items of the availability catalog object in which this variant is available.

 3. To add field values for your availabilities, click Next.